-- 16.11 When called by the Mayor, the speaker shall, stand to address the Council unless disabled from doing so.7 - 16.12 No speech shall last more than ten minutes, unless the Mayor gives consent. - 16.13 Speakers must direct their speech to the matter under debate. - 16.14 The Chief Executive, the Chief Finance Officer and the Monitoring Officer shall have a right to speak at Meetings. - 16.15 The Mayor may allow other people to speak at a Meeting if they decide that it is likely to help the proper conduct of the business.
+- 16.11 When called by the Mayor, the speaker shall, stand to address Council unless otherwise prevented from doing so.9 - 16.12 No Councillor speech shall last more than tenfive minutes, unless the Mayor gives consent. - 16.13 Speakers must direct their speech to the matter under debate. - 16.14 The Chief Executive, the Chief Finance Officer and the Monitoring Officer shall have a right to speak at Meetings. - 16.15 The Mayor may allow other people to speak at a Meeting if they decide that it is likely to help the proper conduct of the business.